-The second paper shows much uncertainty around the estimated likelihood that the dates of the fire are associated with excess mortality.
+Barnett (2015) shows much uncertainty around the estimated likelihood that the dates of the fire are associated with excess mortality.
 These results do not evaluate the posited increase in mortality due to fire by considering the alternative explanations such as no effect at all or a decrease in mortality.
 Thus, for the Morwell postcode (location of the fire) along with the Jumbuk and Boolara postcodes, there is a greater than 0.76 probability that the dates of the fire are associated with decreased mortality (Table 3).

 The scarce data underlying these reported likelihoods present a problem in interpretation that can be better understood by converting the mean absolute deaths per postcode into the 95% credible intervals (Table 3).
 Thus, we are 95% certain that for Moe (postcode 3825) the dates of the fire are associated with as many as many as 4 or fewer prevented deaths, or as many as 8 or fewer caused deaths.
-For Morwell (postcode 3840, location of the fire), we can be 95% certain that the dates of the fire are associated with as many as 3 or fewer caused deaths, or as many as 5 or fewer prevented deaths.
+For Morwell (postcode 3840, location of the fire), we can be 95% certain that the dates of the fire are associated with as many as 5 or fewer prevented deaths, or as many as 3 or fewer caused deaths.

-The scarce data available at the time of these analyses prevent the confident conclusion that the fire is associated with increased mortality in the Latrobe Valley postcodes.
+The scarce data underlying these analyses prevent the confident conclusion that the period of the fire is associated with statistically significant increased mortality in the Latrobe Valley postcodes.
 These analyses are framed by support for the argument of association between the excess mortality in some postcodes at the time of the fire.
-It is limited in its neglect of other arguments to explain these data.
+However, these analyses are limited by their neglect of a fuller explanation of results.